-- In addition, Council submits that the legislation has not fully addressed the full complexities of stormwater delivery.
+Council is grateful for the provision of several tools to improve operational efficiencies, including bylaws and the stormwater network risk management plan (SWNRMP) to support management of watercourses.
+However, it is still clear that the legislation has not fully addressed the full complexities of stormwater delivery.
 This is particularly apparent regarding the lack of direction relating to overlapping responsibilities, maintenance, transport corridors, and how stormwater charging may work.
-For example, a threshold for distance from a 'stormwater network' is not a clear way to determine chargeability for stormwater services. - While Council is fully supportive of the expected benefits of documenting various plans (drinking water catchment, trade waste, stormwater network risk management) and other bylaws required under the Bill, Council notes the potential duplication and high volume of work that providers must produce within the first two years from enactment of the Bill.
+For example, a threshold for distance from a 'stormwater network' is not a clear way to determine chargeability for stormwater services.

+- While Council is fully supportive of the expected benefits of documenting various plans (drinking water catchment, trade waste, stormwater network risk management) and other bylaws required under the Bill, Council notes the potential duplication and high volume of work that providers must produce within the first two years from enactment of the Bill.
 Some leniencies in achieving the timeframes with the current resource would be appreciated while Council navigates the wider LWDW requirements.
 Consideration must also be given to the challenges of resourcing both territorial authorities and separate water organisations given the necessary integration between the different entities particularly in planning matters.
 Ultimately, the Council is concerned that the up-front costs of resourcing these additional requirements will need to be passed on to consumers by the territorial authority and/or the water organisation. - Prior to the introduction of this Bill, Council was concerned that separating the water invoice from local authority rates invoices could create an opportunity, particularly for residential landlords, to pass on the separate water invoice to residential tenants as is common practice with commercial tenancies.
 It is encouraging to see that clause 67 of the Bill (setting out who is liable to pay water services charges) largely mimics content in the Local Government (Rating) Act 2002 which sets out who is liable to pay rates.
-In most cases liability remains with the owner of a property with some exceptions for certain registered leaseholders, noting other clauses of the Bill also cover liability for water services charges for Māori land. - In the instance of volumetric charging as a component of a water invoice, Council questions how this water invoice will not ultimately be delivered to the occupant in the same way as an electricity invoice? - Council notes the replication of some existing territorial authority powers to water organisations including the ability to require development contributions.
+In most cases liability remains with the owner of a property with some exceptions for certain registered leaseholders, noting other clauses of the Bill also cover liability for water services charges for Māori land. - In the instance of water volume charging as a component of a water invoice, Council questions how this water invoice will not ultimately be delivered to the occupant in the same way as an electricity invoice? - Council notes the replication of some existing territorial authority powers to water organisations including the ability to require development contributions.
 Council submits that the Crown should not be exempt from making development contributions.
 In Council's view, any entity putting a burden on the system should be liable for development contributions including the Crown generally (not just Kāinga Ora-Homes and Communities). - The table below also includes some other technical recommendations on the wording of the Bill to further support efficiencies e.g., carrying out works, stormwater charging.

-25 Council Recommendations
+24 Council Recommendations